TheCodingRocket/ChickenHop/README.md

 </h1>

 <h3 align="center">
-  This game was for educational purposes only, Please don't sue me.
+  This game only for for educational purposes only, Please don't sue me.
 </h3>